 The regulation applies to beds, head & foot boards, mattresses, sofas, pillows, scatter cushions, loose covers for furniture and garden furniture suitable for use in a dwelling.

 All furniture (except furniture made before 1950) included within the accommodation that is for let has to meet all the current fire resistance requirements.
 All furnishings must have the appropriate labelling to indicate compliance.
 If no labelling is present and compliance is in doubt, checks should be made with the manufacturer.
 It is the owners responsibility to check this.

-Landlords have a legal obligation to provide at least one smoke alarm on every storey of their properties where there is a room used wholly or partially as living accommodation.
+Landlords have a legal obligation to provide at least one smoke alarm on every storey of their properties.
 Also a carbon monoxide alarm will need to be fitted in any room containing a solid fuel burning appliance.